Operation IceBridge

-Operation IceBridge is an ongoing NASA mission to monitor changes in polar ice.
-It is an airborne follow-on mission to the ICESat satellite, continuing until after the ICESat-2 mission launch in September 2018.
+Operation IceBridge (OIB) was a NASA mission to monitor changes in polar ice by utilizing airborne platforms to bridge the observational gap between the ICESat and ICESat-2 satellite missions.
+The program, which ran from 2009 to 2019, employed various aircraft equipped with advanced instruments to measure ice elevation, thickness, and underlying bedrock topography.
+The data collected helped scientists understand ice dynamics, contributing to predictive models of ice and sea-level rise.
+IceBridge played a crucial role in discovering the longest canyon on Earth beneath the Greenland ice sheet.

 Program history

 From 2003 to 2009, NASA used a space-based laser altimeter, ICESat, for observing polar ice.
 ICESat was retired in 2009 due to a technical malfunction, leaving NASA without a satellite dedicated to ice observance.
 A next-generation satellite, ICESat-2, launched in September 2018.
 In order to maintain annual observations of ice sheets and sea ice, NASA introduced the IceBridge program to "bridge the gap" between satellite missions.
 The program utilizes aircraft platforms to make airborne measurements of the polar regions.

 IceBridge flights began in March 2009, on an Arctic Spring campaign based out of Thule Air Base, Greenland.
 Southern Hemisphere flights began during the first Austral Spring campaign in October 2009, based out of Punta Arenas, Chile.
 Flights during field campaigns can contain either dedicated land ice and sea ice flights, or a combination thereof, based upon platform, weather and location constraints.
 To date there have been Spring campaigns in the Arctic and Antarctic, as well as flights monitoring summer melt on Alaskan glaciers every year since 2009.
 Additional campaigns have occurred in the Arctic summer and East Antarctica.